geoadmin/mf-chsdi3/README.md

 `make deploydev SNAPSHOT=true`

-Alternatively use the following command to create a snapshot from a branch (Only for emergency deploy)

-`make deploydev SNAPSHOT=true GIT_BRANCH=mydevbranch`

 This updates the source in /var/www... to the latest master branch from github, creates a snapshot and runs nosetests against the test db.
 The snapshot directory will be shown when the script is done. *Note*: you can omit the `-s` parameter if